Nstamour-art/XogotDocs/Documentation.docc/Testflight.md

-# Xogot: Godot on iPad
+# Xogot on iPad: TestFlight

 Thank you for your interest in testing Godot for iPad.
 This small guide will explain how to get the most of out this TestFlight release.